Look up the best paying jobs in information technology and you’ll get a variety of answers.

 Luckily the tech industry is more than willing to help you get the training you need.

-If you have the desire and drive to get into tech, you’ll find a number of programs to help you.
+If you have the desire and drive to get into tech, you’ll find several programs to help you.